 Consider the time of year when scheduling and developing product lines.
 You likely won’t want to release new shorts and tank tops amid winter.
 Just like you likely won’t want to roll out a new line of puffers and vests in the summer.
 Of course, there are exceptions to these guidelines—some sports brands love the shock and awe that accompanies an ill-timed or eye-brow-raising campaign.
 But for most sports brands, you’ll want to remain in-season and on-trend.

-Learn, learn, learn from the pros.
+Learn from the pros.
 There are plenty of examples of successful sportswear brands and strategies that have come before you, and there will be plenty that come after.
 Similarly, there will be plenty of failures on both ends of the spectrum.
 Take note of your competitors and listen to what has worked and what hasn’t.
-This will help you to avoid potential mistakes.
+This will prevent you from repeating potential mistakes.